corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 That's polymorphism; we just put it in the trait system instead of in name resolution.

-## Flexible argument types at home
+## Flexible Argument Types at Home

 Steve's Ruby example has this equally lovely and terrifying quality: